dragoa/2dMapImageGeneration/docs/drs/drs.md

 ### <a name="data"></a>  3.3 System Data
 <details>
-    <summary> Put a summary of the section
+    <summary> In this section we describe the inputs and their format.
     </summary>
-    <p>The system takes in input two JSON files: the parameters file and a config file required to work with WASDI</p>
+    <p></p>
 </details>

 #### <a name="inputs"></a>  3.3.1 System Inputs
 <details>
-    <summary> Put a summary of the section
+    <summary> Here we describe the line inputs of the system.
     </summary>
-    <p>This sub section should describe ...</p>
+    <p>The system takes in input two JSON files: the parameters file and a config file required to work with WASDI.
+In the config file there is the username and password to access WASDI, the workspace name, and the path to the parameters file.</p>
 </details>

 #### <a name="outputs"></a>  3.3.2 System Ouputs
 <details>
-    <summary> Put a summary of the section
+    <summary> Here we describe the line outputs of the system.
     </summary>
-    <p>This sub section should describe ...</p>
+    <p>The final output of the system is a report in PDF containing all the information from the processing done in WASDI.
+This report will then be given by the researchers to those less experienced users or stakeholders.</p>
 </details>

 ## <a name="sys-module-1"></a>  4 System Module 1